AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Debug a job.md

 6. Configure debugging data.

-    If you use online data for debugging, click **Execute**.
-If you need to use test data for debugging, you must upload it first.
+    If you use online data, click **Execute**.
+If you need to use debugging data, you must upload it first.

     ![Configure debugging data](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8764481261/p245526.png)